Here is the story of another family of Bresko Jews. It will be a long, but important text.

 – I saw my mother and then my father die.
 They both starved to death.

-– I had six brothers and three sisters, five of us fled to Bolsheviks, three returned to Germans, now I am alone.
+– I had six brothers and three sisters, five of us fled to Bolsheviks, three returned to Germans, now I

 – I’m the only one from ma family who could make it to Palestine.